 You may take a course in Portuguese or a course in English at IED.
-The joint English-taught course, Rio, Design & the City will be available for enrollment in Fall 2014.
+The joint English-taught course, Wonderful City?
+Design and Public Art in Rio will be available for enrollment in Fall 2014.

 While adding study abroad to your résumé is impressive enough, adding an international internship is even more powerful, and can help distinguish your application for graduate school or a job opportunity in today’s competitive market.